 One of my Price descendants married a Burley in 1900.
 William Burley, a miner, was born in Loudoun, lived in Glengyron Row, Cumnock, where both my ancestors and David's lived.
 Further research, back a generation, finds his parents Thomas Burley and Amelia Clary marrying in October 1872 in Loudoun parish.
-They lived in Loudoun Rows which was near Loudoun Kirk by Galston.
+They lived in Loudoun Rows just outside Galston.
 His father Arthur Burley was a copper miner.
 Witnesses on the certificate were James Phillips and Ellen Burley.

 Arthur Burley married Ellen Jane Phillips